scalacenter/scalafix/docs/users/installation.md

 + import scala.util.Success
 ```

+See [example project](#example-project) for a repository that demonstrates
+`ProcedureSyntax` and `RemoveUnused`.

 Great!
 You are all set to use Scalafix with sbt :)

 > Beware that the SemanticDB compiler plugin in combination with `-Yrangepos`
-> adds around 7-25% overhead to compilation.
-It's recommended to provide
+> adds around overhead to compilation time.
+The exact compilation overhead
+> depends on the codebase being compiled and compiler options used.
+It's
-> generous JVM memory and stack settings in the file `.jvmopts`:
+> recommended to provide generous JVM memory and stack settings in the file
+> `.jvmopts`:
 >
 > ```
 >   -Xss8m